 Please note that this holiday can be taken as an escorted tour or individual tailor-made adventure.
 Please call Bon Voyage to discuss your ideal Canadian holiday.

-Early booking offers available for 2018 departures - please call Bon Voyage for further details.
+Early booking offers available - please call Bon Voyage for further details.

 Solo Traveller?
 Offers available, please call for details.